A downloadable tool

 • Statement - a state machine framework (with a fully visual in-game debugger).

-Get them in the Ignition Kit bundle for a discount!
+Get Pulse, Catalyst, Statement and Echo in the Ignition Kit bundle for a discount!
 Or buy the Full Suite Pass bundle (get access to all past and future tools) in one go!

 StatusReleased